akingo7/darey.io_pbl/Project19.md

 ![Screenshot from 2022-04-05 23-06-04](https://user-images.githubusercontent.com/80127136/162087170-a44b6635-d1bb-415e-a078-c046862ca8f0.png)

 - I then used packer to build Ubuntu 20.04 image for nginx, bastion, tooling and wordpress with provisional to run shell script.
 When I tried to build the image I got an error which is because I used the same source to build 4 images which doesn't work like that.
-Then I checked "hashicorp" learning site to learn how it works.
+Then I checked [Hashicorp](learn.hashicorp.com/packer) learning site to learn how it works.

 ![Screenshot from 2022-04-05 17-41-17](https://user-images.githubusercontent.com/80127136/162087242-d5497849-227b-4766-b56a-658a80f9b502.png)
 ![Screenshot from 2022-04-05 21-10-06](https://user-images.githubusercontent.com/80127136/162087264-5b271589-b7ed-41c6-ba39-0027cff30f85.png)